Ryman Auditorium#5 in Best Things To Do in Nashville

 Located in the heart of downtown Nashville, the Ryman Auditorium is open every day from 9 a.m. to 4 p.m.
-Self-guided tours cost $20 for adults and $15 for children ages 4 to 11 (there is an additional charge for the guided Backstage Tour option).
-You should also check the Ryman Auditorium website for a full list of upcoming concerts.
+Self-guided tours cost $21.95 for adults and $16.95 for children ages 4 to 11 (there is an additional charge for the guided Backstage Tour option).
+For more information on the Ryman Auditorium, its exhibits and its events, visit the website.